18F/18f-education-discovery/education_sticks.md

-# 18F Learn/Education Discovery — What makes education stick
+# What makes education stick

 ##What makes education stick